athakapo/ACRE/README.md

 Contributing
 ------------
 Contributions, issues and feature requests are welcome!
-Feel free to check [issues page](https://github.com/athakapo/ACRE/issues).
+Feel free to use [issues page](https://github.com/athakapo/ACRE/issues).

 Cite as